solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Canopy Depth

-The **canopy depth** specifies how many proof nodes are stored on-chain for any given proof path.
+The **canopy depth** specifies how many proof nodes are stored onchain for any given proof path.
 To verify any leaf in the tree, you need a complete proof path, which includes one proof node for every layer of the tree.
 For a tree with a max depth of 14, there will be 14 proof nodes in total.
 Each proof node adds 32 bytes to the transaction, and without careful management, large trees could exceed the transaction size limit.
-Storing proof nodes on-chain via the canopy helps optimize composability, allowing other programs to interact with your state-compressed program without exceeding transaction size limits.
+Storing proof nodes onchain via the canopy helps optimize composability, allowing other programs to interact with your state-compressed program without exceeding transaction size limits.